DIPTI-MACHINE/SPAM-FILTER_CLASSIFIER/README.md

 SPAM FILTER_CLASSIFIER

-Created a spam filter classifier using the spam data available in kaggle.
+Created a spam filter classifier using the spam data available in kaggle.<b/>
 The engine will show  is the given message is spam or ham steps performed
 --Imported data